Schedule a Free Consultation

 - What are your rates and hours?

-- Jennie Steinberg, the owner, charges $180 for a 50 minute therapy session.
+- Our licensed therapists, Jennie Steinberg and G. Roman Gupta, charge $180 for a 50 minute therapy session.

 - Our pre-licensed therapists, Kailey Hockridge and Ariel Hirsch, charge $120 for a 50 minute therapy session.